More info

 How long does brand positioning work take for international manufacturers?

-Typical timeline is 2-4 months for comprehensive positioning strategy, including cultural translation, category positioning, and narrative framework development.
-This assumes active collaboration with your team and access to necessary stakeholders.
+Typical timeline is 2–4 months for comprehensive positioning strategy, including cultural translation, category positioning, and narrative framework development.
 Both Florax and Freebreathe completed positioning work in approximately two months, which saved them from extended periods of failed market entry with weak positioning.
-Rushing this work to meet distribution timelines is the most common mistake we see—it costs 12-18 months in failed market entry attempts.
+Rushing this work to meet distribution timelines is the most common mistake we see.

 Should we hire a brand strategy agency before or after securing US distribution?